Samsung/ONE/docs/runtime/core.md

 #### 1. Lowering

 In Lowering, the compiler assigns a [backend](#) for each operation.
-A backend is assigned to an operation means that that operation will be run with the assigned backend's kernel.
+A backend is assigned to an operation means that the operation will be run with the assigned backend's kernel.

 There is a scheduler that allows the user manually specify backends via compiler options.
 There is another scheduler that automatically assigns backends based on profiling info.